STEP 1 – INVESTIGATION OF A POSSIBLE CRIMINAL ACT

 The Occurrence:

 A criminal prosecution begins with the violation of a statute.
 Kansas has statutes that touch nearly every aspect of its citizens’ lives.
-Statutes set out the rulles everyone must follow; including how fast you can drive, what drugs you can possess and when it's ok to take property from other people.
+Statutes set out the rules everyone must follow; including how fast you can drive, what drugs you can possess and when it's ok to take property from other people.
 Each statute is composed of a series of acts, called “elements,” and a crime is only committed if each element occurs.

 For example, imagine a teen, age 16, asks his older brother, age 21, to buy him some beer to consume.
 Statute number 21-5607, makes it a crime for anyone to buy or distribute any alcoholic liquor to a minor.
 Imagine the brother agrees to buy the beer, but then reconsiders.
 There, the crime has not been committed.
 Brother cannot be punished for only considering the illegal actions.
 Now imagine brother agrees, takes money from the teen, and drives to the nearest liquor store.
 Again, still not enough for a violation of Section 21-5607.
-Instead, the brother has to actual buy the beer to complete the crime.
+Instead, the brother has to actually buy the beer to complete the crime.
 Not until the last element has occurred is that specific crime committed.
 Most crimes may be charged as incomplete crimes (such as attempted theft) or planned but not executed crimes (conspiracy to commit theft).
 However, even in these cases, the charged violation will be for the attempt or conspiracy, not for the full crime.
 Only when all the elements are met can the state successfully prosecute an individual for that crime.

 Police Involvement:

 Once a crime has occurred, the first step is information getting to the police.
 This can occur quickly and completely when an officer sees the full crime unfold.
 Imagine the teen rode along with his brother to the store and waited in the car.
 When the brother came out, he handed a beer to the teen and the teen drank from the can.
 If a police officer watched this entire interaction, he may well approach the vehicle and arrest the brother.
 Viewing the crime, gave the officer probable cause to believe the brother committed the crime, and that is enough justification to allow the officer to arrest the brother—even without a warrant.
 The officer also doesn’t need to see the complete crime transpire.
-So long as the officer sees enough to form probable cause that he has witnessed a crime being committed, the individual can be arrested and taken to holding pending the decision to charge.
+So long as the officer sees enough to form probable cause that a crime has been committed, the individual can be arrested and taken to holding pending the decision to charge.

 Police do not always get a front row seat for crimes.
 Instead, other individuals may observe criminal activity or what they think is criminal activity.
 These individuals can report what they see to local police departments, either using emergency lines (such as 911) or non-emergency means (generally making a report at the station).
-When the information is coming from a non-officer “an informant” the officer is not permitted to take the drastic step of jumping to arrest.
+When the information is coming from a non-officer “a witness” the officer is not permitted to take the drastic step of jumping to arrest.
 Instead, an investigation is generally opened, where an officer attempts to gather enough information to form probable cause that a crime has occurred.
 This process can include taking statements from witnesses or individuals that claim to have knowledge of the crime, visiting alleged crime scenes, and perhaps even following suspects.
 These investigation steps can all be completed without a search warrant, because they are considered outside the definition of a Fourth Amendment “search.”

 Gathering Evidence: